 Sometimes the most profound things are the simplest.
 I’ll digress with this example: In 1873 there was an event in Pennsylvania; the Secretary of State delivered a 2-hour speech at a cemetery talking about the ravages of war.
 After that long speech, another man spoke.
 He spoke only 273 words.
 It doesn’t take long to say 273 words but. those words are the Gettysburg Address.
 Who remembered the 2-hour long speech?

 Furthermore, your vision statement is more about quality than quantity.
 So taking your time with it is important.

-My vision statement is very simple: to be a better, more knowledgable man tomorrow than I am today.
-This is my guidance on how to make my goals.
+My vision statement is very simple: to be a better, more knowledgeable man tomorrow than I am today.
+This is my guide on how to make my goals.
 I think to myself, does this goal make me a better man?
-Does this goal make me a well rounded man?
+Does this goal make me a well-rounded man?
 When they don’t, I change them.

 Maintaining your Vision Statement

-Take any advancement you achieve as a victory.
+Mark any advancement you achieve a victory.
 Learn from what didn’t work and change it.
 Maybe you need to update your vision statement based on new information.
-That’s always a good thing and remember, things that don’t bend under stress shatter.
+That’s always a good thing and remember things that don’t bend under stress shatter.